yhpua/tirt/README.md

 ## Example 1

-We will use `tirt` to estimate the interpretational threshold value of the Frailty Index (FI).
+We will use `tirt` to estimate the interpretation threshold of the Frailty Index (FI).
 The built-in synthetic dataset, `fi_dat`, includes all (binary and polytomous) items of the FI and a (binary) clinical anchor item that is placed in the last column.

 Note that setting the `B = 100` argument specifies 100[^2] bootstrap resamples to be used when computing the 95%CIs for the IRT-based